Chapter 8--

 Air Masses

-TEST 3 APRIL 10TH, Chapter 6, 7 and 8.
+TEST 3 NOVEMBER 4TH, Chapter 6, 7 and 8.

 In the middle latitudes, most weather patterns are the result of the movements of large bodies of air, called air masses.
 An air mass is a large body of air, usually 1600 kilometers or more across and perhaps several kilometers thick, which is characterized by homogeneous physical properties (in particular, temperature and moisture content) at any given altitude.
 A region under the influence of an air mass will probably experience generally constant weather conditions, a situation referred to as air-mass weather.